What is FakesRadar.org?

-Locations and other details of fakes are taken from our growing database built upon the greatest independent fact checking projects from all around the world.
+Locations and other details of fakes are taken from the database built upon the independent fact checking projects.
 Locations of the anti-fake shares are created by you when you share the anti-fakes to fight against fakes.

 How can I see my share on the map?